haileys/bark/README.md

 * Transmits uncompressed 48khz stereo audio over UDP multicast

-* Requires precisely synchronised system clocks.
-Implementation recommendation is to run a [chronyd](https://wiki.archlinux.org/title/Chrony) server locally, it can achieve precision in the tens of microseconds over LANs

-### Running the server under Pipewire
+### Running the server under Pipewire or Pulse

-Note: you must have `pipewire-alsa` installed for this to work.
+Note: if using Pipewire, you must have `pipewire-alsa` installed for this to work.

 * First create a virtual node for Bark to receive audio from.
 You will configure applications to send audio to this node.